20+ Great Podcasts for Kids

 I guess I got to listen to it anyway.
 I’m biased, of course, but this was a much cuter version than the original (and surprisingly accurate).

 If you haven’t tried listening to kids’ podcasts with your children, I highly recommend it.
 The boys love it and learn so much from them.
 The best podcasts are pretty entertaining for adults as well.
 I’ve definitely found myself listening to the last few minutes of an episode after my kids have hopped out of the car or I’ve dropped them off at school.
 They’re seriously that good.

 My boys listen to podcasts primarily while in the car, though they also listen to them while coloring or doing puzzles at home and also on airplanes.
 Beyond the intellectual and developmental benefits, the boys

-These are a few of the podcasts my boys absolutely love as well a few more with high ratings that aren’t quite perfect for my kids but might be a great fit for yours.
+These are a few of the podcasts my boys absolutely love, as well as a few more with high ratings that aren’t quite perfect for my kids but might be a great fit for yours.